MarkHanoteau/MarkHanoteau.github.io/assets/2022-09-01-Marketing-Analytics.md

 The measure enables the comparison of efficiencies between different marketing investments.
 It also allows for experiments and guides the business on marketing budget allocation to best maximise sales.

+Measure and optimize the strategy across all channels:

+How much should we spend?
+Where should we invest?
+What's the impact?

+Incremental / absolute lift.

 ROMI-managed companies use marketing mix models, or when media is involved, media mix modelling, as a critically important top down technique to move beyond budget the adjustment decision-making process to compare the high level incremental impact of a range of marketing efforts on sales over time across digital and offline channels.
 This allows moving beyond measurement to **strategic planning** to estimate top line future opportunities of potential outcomes performing "what-if scenarios", evaluate quickly and select the optimal marketing mix amongst the alternatives that most likely to pay off.
 MMMM tools can be productive as a means by which users enrich their judgmental processes by adding to their learning.

 Data used to fit marketing mix models.
 The response data needs to be at the same level of granularity as the ads spend data.